carsonicator/docs-invenio-rdm/docs/preview/index.md

 - **Project short name**: Hyphenated and lowercased title (project name for machines)
 - **Project website**: URL where the project will be deployed
 - **Github repository**: Repository in format `<owner>/<code repository>`
-- **Description**: Short description of project
+- **Description**: Short description of the project
 - **Author name**: Your name or that of your organization
 - **Author email**: Email for communication
 - **Year**: The current year
-- **One of the three available storage systems**: postgresql (default), mysql or sqlite
+- **One of the three available storage systems**: postgresql (default), mysql, or sqlite
 - **The version of Elasticsearch**: 7 (default) or 6
-- **Storage backend**: Local file system or in a S3-like backend.
-If S3 is chosen a MinIO container is provided, however, you can set it up to use your own.
-See more in [S3 extension](../extensions/s3.md)
+- **Storage backend**: Your local file system or a S3-like backend.
+If S3 is chosen, a MinIO container is provided.
+However, you can set it up to be used without this container.
+Read more in [S3 extension](../extensions/s3.md).

 It will also generate a test private key.